casper-network/docs/source/docs/casper/design/casper-design.md

-# Overview of a Casper network
+# Overview of a Casper Network

 ## Introduction